 - Update your billing info and change of address for services, such as your smartphone or credit card.
 While you manage most bills online, some companies still mail paper letters and updates.

-- Make sure to cancel essential services, such as internet and electricity, you will no longer be requiring to avoid getting overcharged.
+- Make sure to cancel essential services, such as internet and electricity, you will no longer be required to avoid getting overcharged.

 - Visit the websites of your current and new state’s DMV to determine what you’ll need for getting a local driver’s license and new plates.

-- Research any specialists or doctors you visit regularly, such as dermatologists and dentist.
+- Research any specialists or doctors you visit regularly, such as dermatologists and dentists.
 Ask your current practitioners for recommendations.

-- Start purging items you no longer use or need either before you start pack or as you go depending on your timeline.
+- Start purging items you no longer use or need either before you start packing or as you go depending on your timeline.